Convex-Concave Min-Max Stackelberg Games: An Economic Application: Details

 \paragraph{Hyperparameters} We randomly initialized 500 different linear, Cobb-Douglas, Leontief Fisher markets, each with $5$ buyers and $8$ goods.
 Buyer $\buyer$'s budget $\budget[\buyer]$ was drawn randomly from a uniform distribution ranging from $100$ to $1000$ (i.e., $U[100,1000]$), while each buyer $\buyer$'s valuation for good $\good$, $\valuation[i][j]$, was drawn randomly from $U[5,15]$.
 We ran both algorithms for 500, 300, and 700 iterations \footnote{In Algorithm~\ref{mogd:fm}, $\outeriters \in \{500, 300, 700\}$, while in Algorithm~\ref{ngd:fm}, $\outeriters_\price \in \{500, 300, 700\}$.} for linear, Cobb-Douglas, and Leontief Fisher markets, respectively.
 We started both algorithms from two sets of initial conditions, one with high prices (drawn randomly $U[50,55]$), and a second, with low prices (drawn randomly from $U[5,15]$).
 We opted for a learning rate of 5 for both algorithms, after manual hyper-parameter tuning, and picked a decay rate of $t^{-\nicefrac{1}{2}}$, based on our theory, so that $\learnrate[1] = 5, \learnrate[2] = 3.54, \learnrate[3] = 2.89, \learnrate[4] = 2.5, \learnrate[5] = 2.24, \ldots$.

-\if 0 Finally, to understand how much precision was lost in the accuracy of the Stackelberg equilibrium outputed by \Cref{ngd} from not being able to compute a maximum of $\obj(\outer, \cdot)$ for given $\outer \in \outerset$, we have run a first order James' test to see if the equilibrium strategies outputed by \Cref{mogd} and \Cref{ngd} were statistically distinguishable. \fi
+\if 0 Finally, to understand how much precision was lost in the accuracy of the Stackelberg equilibrium outputed by \Cref{ngd} from not being able to compute a maximum of $\obj(\outer, \cdot)$ for given $\outer \in \outerset$, we have run a first order James' test to see if the equilibrium \sdeni{strategy}{actions} outputed by \Cref{mogd} and \Cref{ngd} were statistically distinguishable. \fi

 \paragraph{Programming Languages, Packages, and Licensing} We ran our experiments in Python 3.7 \cite{van1995python}, using NumPy \cite{numpy}, Pandas \cite{pandas}, and CVXPY \cite{diamond2016cvxpy}. \Cref{fig:experiments1} was graphed using Matplotlib \cite{matplotlib}.
 To run the first order James test, we imported the data generated by our Python code into R \cite{R}.
 Our R script manipulated the data using the Tidyverse package \cite{tidyverse}, and obtained the desired $p$-values using the STests package \cite{stestsR}.